Collectible card game: Gameplay mechanics

-Each match of a CCG is generally one-on-one with another opponent, but many CCGs have variants for more players.
+Each match is generally one-on-one, but many games have variants for more players.
 Typically, the goal of a match is to play cards that reduce the opponent's life total to zero before the opponent can do the same.
-Some CCGs provide for a match to end if a player has no more cards to draw in their deck.
-After determining which player goes first by coin flip or other means, players start by shuffling their decks and drawing an initial hand, with many CCG's allowing for a player to take a mulligan if they believe their starting hand is not good.
-Players then take turns, and while the turn format is different depending on the CCG, typically it is broken into distinct phases of resetting all of their resources so they may be used that turn, drawing a card, playing any number of cards by drawing from available resources, making one or more attacks on the opponent, and then a cleanup step including discarding cards to reach a maximum hand size, if necessary.
+Some games provide for a match to end if a player has no more cards to draw in their deck.
+After determining which player goes first by coin flip or other means, players start by shuffling their decks and drawing an initial hand.
+Many games allow for a player to take a mulligan if they believe their starting hand is not good.
+Players then take turns.
+While the turn format is different depending on the game, typically it is broken into distinct phases, and all of their resources are reset so they may be used that turn.
+Players draw a card, play any number of cards by drawing from available resources, and make one or more attacks on their opponent.
+If necessary, there may be a cleanup step, including discarding cards to reach a maximum hand size.

-Many CCGs have rules enabling opposing players to react to the current player's turn; an example is casting a counter-spell to an opponent's spell to cancel it such as in Magic: The Gathering.
+Many games have rules enabling opposing players to react to the current player's turn; for example, a player may cast a counter-spell to cancel an opponent's spell.
 Games with such reaction systems typically define rules to determine the priority of reactions to avoid potential conflicts between card interpretations.
-Other CCGs do not have such direct reaction systems but allow players to cast face-down cards or "traps" that automatically trigger based on the actions of the opposing player.
+Other games do not have such direct reaction systems but allow players to cast face-down cards or "traps" that automatically trigger based on the actions of the opposing player.